 National Action Plan and Reduction Target.
 All countries should develop and implement a national action plan that sets out a measurable and time-bound target to reduce marine litter and microplastics.
-As a global framework is developed that will standardize calculation methods for setting baselines and tracking progress, countries should shift towards adopting such for comparison globally.
+As a global framework is developed that will standardize calculation methods for setting baselines and tracking progress, countries should shift towards adopting such for comparison at the global level.